TheProxyCompany/proxy-structuring-engine/README.md

 By combining state machines, logit masking, and custom sampling, PSE effectively renders LLMs stateful.
 A stateful LLM is one whose output at any point depends not just on the prompt, but also on the history of its previous outputs, as tracked by a state machine.
 This unlocks capabilities previously difficult or impossible to achieve:

 *   **Complex, Multi-Step Tool Use:** The LLM can now follow a sequence of human-defined steps, where each step depends on the previous ones.

-*   **Planning and Reasoning:** The LLM can explore any path through the state machine.

-*   **Context Retention:** The state machine can maintain context and enforce constraints over long interactions.

 ## Technical Details